Google is using satellite imagery and Maps to visualize wildfire size and behavior

 In Search, the SOS Alerts come in modules.
 The modules include top news stories, official updates (like from the National Weather Service), a map showing affected areas, safety tips from the American Red Cross, and help and information from trusted authoritative sources.
 It’s meant to be a significantly different experience from the typical Search, with less ad clutter and more relevant results.

 Unfortunately, some of the people who need up-to-date information most may be in rural areas that lack internet access.
-In areas where mobile coverage is spotty, they can download Maps when they can and use the feature offline, but without the hourly updates.
+They can download Maps when they are able to and use the feature offline, but without the hourly updates.

 Search works the same across all platforms.
 Maps is supported by all modern browsers, but Google said some features will only work on the app.